 Several lessons arrived while I was out of town but I was able to review them right away.
 For my non-US students, if you could send me an email when you send your lesson, I'd like to track how long it takes for me to get them and to get them back to you.
 I've noticed that it takes forever from some countries.

 TIP OF THE WEEK

 I've reviewed a few lessons lately where the students have had difficulty recognizing the slant of the decreases.
 Since decreases require two stitches worked as one, one of the stitches is on top and then other is beneath.
 This determines the slant.
 In a K2tog, the left stitch is on top of the right stitch which makes the decrease slant to the right.
-In an SSK, the right stitch is on top of the left stitch which makes the decrease slant to the right.
+In an SSK, the right stitch is on top of the left stitch which makes the decrease slant to the left.